need4swede/wiki-go/data/documents/ios/pins/document.md

 Native Pins are Neptune’s shared bookmarks for media, people, and library browse contexts.
-They belong to the signed-in server account and use the same ordered settings format on iPhone, iPad, and Apple TV.
+They belong to the signed-in server account and use the same ordered settings format across supported Neptune clients.
 With Backup & Restore enabled, that ordered list follows the account across devices.

 These Pins are separate from the one-to-eight **Compass Shortcuts** used by the iPhone Compass and [Live Activity](/ios/live-activity).